1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 Symphony no.5 by Darius Milhaud (61) is performed for the first time, over the airwaves of Italian Radio, originating in Turin, the composer conducting.

 Hymn and Fuguing Tune no.9 for cello and piano by Henry Cowell (56) is performed for the first time, at the New School, New York.
+It is part of a major retrospective concert celebrating Cowell’s 25 years at the New School.

 17 November 1953 Sakari Severi Tuomioja replaces Urho Kekkonen as Prime Minister of Finland.